VDA5050/VDA5050/VDA5050_EN.md

 The mobile robot then continuously reports its status to the fleet control in parallel with the execution of the order.
 This is also done using the MQTT message broker.

-Functions of the fleet control are:
+## 4.3 Functions of the fleet control

+The fleet control system performs, at minimum, the following functions:
 - Assignment of orders to the mobile robots
 - Route calculation and guidance of line-guided mobile robots (taking into account the limitations of the individual physical properties of each mobile robot, e.g., size, maneuverability, etc.)
 - Detection and resolution of blockages ("deadlocks")